guardian/frontend/docs/03-dev-howtos/14-override-default-configuration.md

           facia.stage=CODE
         }

-3. If overriding switches, control what you want turned on in file switches-yournamehere.properties.
-Upload your file to the S3 frontend store bucket (aws-frontend-store/DEV/config).
+3. If overriding switches, control what you want turned on in file `switches-yournamehere.properties` then upload your file to the S3 frontend store bucket (`<bucket>/DEV/config`).
+  - An easy way to do this using the AWS CLI is to download the CODE switches JSON:

+    ```aws s3 cp s3://<bucket>/CODE/config/switches.properties switches-yournamehere.properties --profile frontend```

+    then amend the values you need, and upload back to the DEV section in S3:

+    ```aws s3 cp switches-yournamehere.properties s3://<bucket>/DEV/config/switches-yournamehere.properties --profile frontend```

 4. Restart the app you're working on